The distribution of the logarithm in an orthogonal and a symplectic family of $L$-functions: Introduction

 Similarly, let $\sigma = \sigma(D)$ be a function of $D$, tending to 0 as $D \to \infty$ in such a way that $\sigma \log D \to \infty$ but $\frac{\sigma \log D}{\sqrt{\log \log D}} \to 0$.
 For $d \in s(D)$, put Then

-\end{theorem} This Theorem is proven using Selberg's method in \cite{selberg_dirichlet}; in particular it makes use of 'zero-density' estimates putting almost all of the low-lying zeros of the corresponding $L$-functions very near the half-line.
+\end{theorem} This Theorem is proven using Selberg's method in \cite{selberg_dirichlet}; in particular it makes use of `zero-density' estimates putting almost all of the low-lying zeros of the corresponding $L$-functions very near the half-line.
 In the case of $L(s, \chi_{8d})$, such a result is essentially available from the work of Conrey and Soundararajan in \cite{conrey_sound}.
-For the case of $L(s,f)$, this is a concurrent result of the author in \cite{hough_zero_density}.
+For the case of $L(s,f)$ see \cite{hough_zero_density}.